 Luckily, with these football coloring pages, you don’t need super skills to have some football fun, or to create some bowl-worthy decor.

-As a bonus, scroll down below the printable pages to find out about more than 40 different football terms and definitions.
+As a bonus, scroll down to learn more than 40 different football terms and definitions.

 COMMON AMERICAN FOOTBALL TERMS & DEFINITIONS